Skip To Main Content

 Why you still need a checking account.

-According to recent data from the FDIC, about 5% of American households are unbanked — meaning no one in the household has a savings or checking account at a bank or credit union, and another 14% of households are underbanked, meaning they are relying on non-banking tools such as a money order or payday loan.
+According to recent data from the FDIC, about 5% of American households are “unbanked” opens in a new window — meaning no one in the household has a savings or checking account at a bank or credit union, and another 14% of households are underbanked, meaning they are relying on non-banking tools such as a money order or payday loan.
 In other words, nearly 1 in 5 households may be missing out on the multiple benefits checking accounts provide.
 We’ll walk you through those benefits below.

 Your money is safe.

 • Some banks provide fraud protection services for unauthorized transactions, offering an added layer of security compared to cash and peer-to-peer app transactions.
+Commerce also offers text Alerts to assist in notifying you if we detect potential suspicious activity on one of your checks as an additional line of defense against fraud.

 • You can add overdraft protection to ensure that you never bounce a check or miss an important payment.